 The UZI register is a certificate service provider within the meaning of the Telecommunications Act.
 As a result, it is bound by all European and national legislation and regulations related to its capacity as a TSP and the services that it delivers.
-The above applies with due regard for the fact that the UZI register, as part of the CIBG, is an administrative body within the meaning of the Awb.
+The above applies with due regard for the fact that the UZI register, as part of the Ministry of Health, Welfare and Sport, is an administrative body within the meaning of the Awb.